SAP/spartacus-docs/_pages/dev/features/product-multi-dimensional.md

 ## OCC Optimization for Multiple Categories

-By default, Spartacus optimizes the configuration for up to three categories.
-If more categories are required, you can extend the configuration by modifying the `variantMatrix` to include additional optimized elements.
+By default, Spartacus optimizes the multi-dimensional configuration for up to three categories.
+If you require more categories, you can extend the configuration by modifying the `variantMatrix` to include additional optimized elements.

-Below is an example of the `customOccProductMultiDimensionalSelectorConfig` setup optimized for up to four categories.
-If more categories are needed, you can easily add extra elements to the variantMatrix.
+The following is an example of the `customOccProductMultiDimensionalSelectorConfig` setup in `ProductMultiDimensionalSelectorFeatureModule`, optimized for up to four categories:
-Prepare `customOccProductMultiDimensionalSelectorConfig` in `ProductMultiDimensionalSelectorFeatureModule`

 ```ts
 const elements =
     'variantOption(code,variantOptionQualifiers(image(url,format))),variantValueCategory(name),parentVariantCategory(hasImage,name)';
 const variantMatrix = `variantMatrix(${elements},elements(${elements},elements(${elements},elements)))`;
 ```

+If more categories are needed, you can easily add extra elements to the variantMatrix.

-- The `elements` variable requests only the values necessary for the out-of-the-box multi-dimensional feature.
+In the example above, the `elements` variable requests only the values necessary for the out-of-the-box multi-dimensional feature.
+The `variantMatrix` prepares the request for optimization of up to four categories.

-- The `variantMatrix` prepares the request for optimization of up to four categories.
-If more categories are needed, simply add another elements to the nesting.
+If more categories are needed, simply add another `elements` to the nesting, as shown in the following example:

 ```ts
 const elements =
     'variantOption(code,variantOptionQualifiers(image(url,format))),variantValueCategory(name),parentVariantCategory(hasImage,name)';
 const variantMatrix = `variantMatrix(${elements},elements(${elements},elements(${elements},elements(${elements}))))`;
 ```

-Final Configuration:
+The following is an example of the final configuration in `default-occ-product-multi-dimensional-selector-config.ts`:

 ```ts
 export const customOccProductMultiDimensionalSelectorConfig: OccConfig = {
     backend: {